-First impressions are important, and for teachers this is never truer than on the first day of class when introducing yourself.
-Your first-day introduction plays an important role in setting the tone for the whole semester, from encouraging students to speak up to getting them learn in your classroom.
-If you’re wondering how to introduce yourself to a new class, we’ve got you covered with these tips!
+First impressions are important, and for teachers, this is never truer than on the first day of class when introducing yourself.
+Your first-day new teacher introduction plays an important role in setting the tone for the whole semester, from encouraging students to speak up to getting them to learn in your classroom.
+If you’re wondering how to introduce yourself to a new class, we’ve got you covered with these tips.

-In the education world, extensive research has shown that academic success depends on positive relationships between teachers and student.
+In the education world, extensive research has shown that academic success depends on positive relationships between teachers and students.
 This is true when it comes to learning in any environment, including online tutoring.
-One study published in education journal Exceptional Children explains that good relationships with your students ultimately mean less disruption, better behavior and more focus on classwork in your classroom.
+One study published in the educational journal Exceptional Children explains that good relationships with your students ultimately mean less disruption, better behavior and more focus on classwork in your classroom.

 A teacher’s introduction speech to students is a crucial opportunity to build good classroom relationships.
 Naturally, students want to know a bit about you – where you’re from, what your skills are – but this introduction isn’t just about answering questions.
 It’s about building trust and respect with your students and making your classroom a safe space to learn.